With winter’s cold bite comes a range of foot and ankle issues, most commonly diagnosed by Podiatrists are Chilblains and Raynaud’s.

-Raynaud’s disease is a systemic condition, while chilblains are a physical response to cold.
-While chilblains can often be prevented with proper care and protection from the cold, Raynaud’s cannot be prevented.
-Though Raynaud’s can sometimes be an underlying cause of chilblains, the two are not always linked.
-Understanding both conditions is essential for managing their symptoms effectively.
+On the other hand Raynaud’s results in numbness, tingling or extremely cold feet.
+Raynaud’s disease is a systemic condition meaning it is often unpreventable, while chilblains are a physical response to cold.
+While chilblains can often be prevented with proper care and protection from the cold.

 What Is the Difference Between Chilblains and Raynaud’s?